I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Send this via email or regular mail but do so a couple of days after the interview at the latest.

-For an idea of what you can write, you will find a sample thank you letter in the chapter resources.
+You will find a sample thank you letter in the chapter resources for an idea of what you can write.

 It is called a Simple Thank You Letter.

-We covered plenty of ground in this chapter about all things to do with actually landing a job as a personal trainer.
+In this chapter, we covered plenty of ground about all things to do with landing a job as a personal trainer.

-This included tips on how to write the perfect resume as well as other tips on this important document.
+This included tips on how to write the perfect resume and other tips on this important document.

-We also highlighted mistakes to avoid when preparing your resume as well as drawing up a cover letter.
+We also highlighted mistakes to avoid when preparing your resume and writing a cover letter.

-Finally, we covered how to prepare for your interview as well as the interview itself and ways that you can impress to help you land your first job.
+Finally, we covered how to prepare for your interview, the interview itself, and ways to impress to help you land your first job.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.